 Discovering lucid dreaming was a life-changing process for us.
 It evolved our perception of reality and consciousness.
 It gave us new ways to explore our identities, to find freedom and inspiration, to create music and digital art, to solve problems and develop muscle memory - even to develop characters for fiction.

 We hope you choose to join us on a scientific approach to one of the most exciting mental skills that you can learn.
 To wake up in your dreams and discover another world within.

-PS - If you're interested in learning how to lucid dream, check out Rebecca's lucid dreaming course.
-This contains 30 illustrated tutorials, interactive quizzes and meditation audios to help you master the art of dream control.
+PS - If you're interested in learning how to lucid dream, check out World of Lucid Dreaming Academy.
+This contains 30 illustrated tutorials, interactive quizzes, meditation audios, private forums and an active community of lucid dreamers to help you master the art of dream control.